crawl/crawl/crawl-ref/docs/crawl_manual.rst

 *Advanced*.
 These categories do not necessarily align with difficulty for an experienced Crawl player, but rather are intended as an indication of to what degree a species has unusual or complex mechanics, or requires deeper/wider knowledge of how the game works.
-(For example, Deep Dwarves have one of the higher win rates of all species, but are classified as "Intermediate" because their no-healing mechanic takes some adapting to, and has non-trivial interactions with background and god choice.)
+(For example, Djinn have one of the higher win rates of all species, but are classified as "Intermediate" because their no-mp/no-books mechanic takes some adapting to, and has non-trivial interactions with background and god choice.)
 Despite being the outcome of a discussion among many players, these categorizations definitely have a subjective element to them, and you shouldn't take them to be limiting!